Land Use, The Forgotten Climate Solution: Help Advocate for Friends of Clark County’s Climate Change Priorities

 Photo from Clark County Food and Farm Network

-The climate resiliency survey includes a summary of the feedback the county has received so far, and it is clear there has not been enough emphasis on impacts to food production—likely because residents were questioned about the impacts of severe weather events that they have already and directly experienced.
+A summary of the feedback the county has received so far clearly shows there has not been enough emphasis on impacts to food production—likely because residents were questioned about the impacts of severe weather events that they have already and directly experienced.
 Most people likely do not yet understand how severe weather events elsewhere are already impacting the cost of food.

 Therefore, we must emphasize that climate breakdown causes food price spikes from extreme weather events, which disrupts the supply chain and reduces crop yields in regions the US has traditionally relied upon for agriculture, and that these impacts are getting worse very quickly.
 Building a movement for local, sustainable food production is the most important climate resilience measure we as a community can take, and the county’s role in this is to protect agricultural land while supporting a return to a robust local food economy, rather than welcoming harmful, extractive industries that threaten the public health.

-*Comprehensive climate planning like Clark County and its cities are working on is funded by Washington’s Climate Commitment Act, which is under threat of repeal in November.
-Friends of Clark County has endorsed the No On 2117 campaign which is fighting the repeal and we encourage you to support this campaign as well!
+*Comprehensive climate planning like Clark County and its cities are working on is funded by Washington’s Climate Commitment Act.